SimonCoulombe/blog_bak/content/post/2018-05-07-rstudio_server.md

 ## Setting up the GCP VM instance
 Here we follow Luis's instruction to create the VM instance.
 I used a f1-micro instance (0.2 CPU, 512 MB RAM)  because it is free.

+EDIT: I have been recently made aware of the `[googleCOmputerEngineR](https://github.com/cloudyr/googleComputeEngineR/blob/master/README.md)` package, which can create a google cloud instance from your local R session.
+Definitely worth a try.

 ## Create a swap file
 I create a 3GB swap file because we don't have enough RAM to compile `rcpp` using the f1-micro instance.
 [Just follow this guide](https://digitizor.com/create-swap-file-ubuntu-linux/):
 ```